logind (part of systemd) emits events when the system is locked, unlocked or

 Lock your session using

-This will mark your session as locked, and start
+This will mark the session as locked, and start

 lock.target along with any